John III of Portugal: Style

 Like his predecessors John III used the style "El-rei" (the king) followed by "Dom" (abbreviated to D.), a mark of high esteem for a distinguished Christian nobleman.

 The official style was the same used by his father Manuel I: "Dom João, by the grace of God, King of Portugal, of the Algarves, of either side of the sea in Africa, Lord of Guinea, & of the Conquest, Navigation, & Commerce of Ethiopia, Arabia, Persia, & India" (Dom João, por graça de Deus, Rei de Portugal, e dos Algarves, d'aquém e d'além mar em África, Senhor da Guiné, e da Conquista, Navegação, & Comércio da Etiópia, Arábia, Pérsia, & Índia).
 This style would only change in the 19th century when Brazil became a Vice-Kingdom.

 Ancestry

 In popular culture

 John III of Portugal figures in José Saramago's 2008 novel The Elephant's Journey.

-John III (attributed as João III) is the leader of Portugal as part of the New Frontier Pass DLC in the grand-strategy game Civilization VI.

 John III features in Laurent Binet's 2021 novel Civilizations.

+John III was mentioned in the historical Thai film The Legend of Suriyothai in 2001, but his role was cut when it was released.

+John III (referred to as João III) leads the Portuguese civilization in the 2016 4X video game Civilization VI, being released in the Portugal Pack on 25 March 2021, as part of the "New Frontier Pass" DLC.
+His ability and civilization focuses on maritime trade.